booch-self/self-concepts/README.md

     Subsystem
     System

-Model is an Ontology representing a collection of (typically permanant) ontologies.
+Model is an Ontology representing past/current state.

+Theory is an Ontology representing potential/future state.

 Society is an Ontology representing a collection of collaborating agents.